entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Wellburn, E. D. (1903).
 On some new species of fossil fish from the Millstone Grit rocks, with an amended list of genera and species. *Proceedings of the Yorkshire Geological and Polytechnic Society*, *15*(1), 70–78.

+Aldridge, R. J., Briggs, D. E. G., Smith, M. P., Clarkson, E. N. K., & Clark, N. D. L. (1993).
+The anatomy of conodonts. *Philosophical Transactions of the Royal Society of London.
+Series B: Biological Sciences*, *340*(1294), 405–421.

+Briggs, D. E. G., & Clarkson, E. N. K. (1987).
+An enigmatic chordate from the Lower Carboniferous Granton “shrimp-bed” of the Edinburgh district, Scotland. *Lethaia*, *20*(2), 107–115.

+Briggs, D. E. G., Clark, N. D. L., & Clarkson, E. N. K. (1991).
+The Granton “shrimp-bed”, Edinburgh—a Lower Carboniferous Konservat-Lagerstätte. *Transactions of the Royal Society of Edinburgh: Earth Sciences*, *82*(1), 65–85.

+Cater, J. M. L. (1987).
+Sedimentology of part of the Lower Oil-Shale Group (Dinantian) sequence at Granton, Edinburgh, including the Granton “shrimp-bed”. *Transactions of the Royal Society of Edinburgh: Earth Sciences*, *78*(1), 29–40.

+Tait, D. (1923).
+Notice of a shrimp-bearing limestone in the Calciferous Sandstone Series at Granton, near Edinburgh. *Transactions of the Edinburgh Geological Society*, *11*(2), 131–134.

+Traquair, R. H. (1907).
+Report on fossil fishes collected by the Geological Survey of Scotland from shales exposed on the shore near Gullane, East Lothian. *Transactions of the Royal Society of Edinburgh*, *46*, 103–117.